-3.3 International frameworks for climate change
+4.3 International Frameworks for Climate Change

-International frameworks for climate change are increasingly focused on climate change adaptation, especially in the context of vulnerable populations in low income countries.
-While adaptation is still a new field of work, the recognition that inevitable impacts of climate change need to be dealt with, has resulted in efforts from national to local levels, to integrate this agenda into ongoing policy and planning frameworks.
-A much larger and more diverse literature on current and potential climate change risks for both urban and rural populations has been produced, as is knowledge with regards to vulnerabilities of different regions.
+International frameworks for CC are increasingly focused on CCA, especially in the context of vulnerable populations in low-income countries.
+While adaptation is still a new field of work, the recognition that inevitable impacts of CC need to be dealt with, has resulted in efforts from national to local levels, to integrate this agenda into ongoing policy and planning frameworks.
+A much larger and more diverse literature on current and potential CC risks for both urban and rural populations has been produced, as is knowledge with regards to vulnerabilities of different regions.

-The United Nations Framework Convention on Climate Change (UNFCCC) was agreed in 1992.
-The initial focus in the Convention was strongly focused on reducing the emission of greenhouse gases.
-Stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system is the ultimate objective of the Convention.
+The UNFCCC was introduced in 1992.
+Initially, the Convention was strongly focused on reducing the emission of GHGs.
+Stabilisation of GHG concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system was the ultimate objective of the Convention.
 Despite global agreement on the benefits of reducing emissions, action has been slow, and differentiated across nations.

-Adaptation to climate change is necessary because the impacts of climate change on people, especially those who are least able to cope with those impacts, are already underway.
-Major milestones in adaptation under the UNFCCC include the Special Climate Change Fund and the Least Development Countries Fund under the Global Environment Facility, set up by the Marakesh Accords; the Nairobi Work Programmes and the Buenos Aires Programme of Work; the Adaptation Fund under the Kyoto Protocol; the Copenhagen Accord and most recently and importantly, the Cancun Adaptation Framework of 2010.
-XXXIII Some interventions achieve both mitigation and adaptation benefits, while also addressing the goals of sustainable development.
+Adaptation to CC is necessary because of its impact on people, especially those who are least able to cope with those impacts, are already underway.
+Major milestones in adaptation under the UNFCCC include the Special CC Fund and the Least Development Countries Fund under the Global Environment Facility, set up by the Marrakesh Accords; the Nairobi Work Programmes and the Buenos Aires Programme of Work; the Adaptation Fund under the Kyoto Protocol; the Copenhagen Accord; and most recently and importantly, the Cancun Adaptation Framework of 2010.
+XXXIIISOME interventions achieve both mitigation and adaptation benefits, while also addressing the goals of sustainable development.

 Guided by the UNFCCC framework, climate policies have been developed by governments worldwide.
-Recognition of people's vulnerability to climate change has resulted in laws with a heavy emphasis on adaptation, particularly in developing countries.
-For example, South Africa's Vision, Strategic Direction and Framework for Climate Policy mandates government departments to include adaptation strategies as key performance indicators and to include better early warning and disaster risk reduction systems.
-The National Mission for Sustaining the Himalayan Ecosystem and the National Water Mission are designed to help protect India's water supply, while the National Mission for Sustainable Agriculture directly addresses a critical sector of the economy, which is highly vulnerable to climate change.
+Recognition of people's vulnerability to CC has resulted in laws with a heavy emphasis on adaptation, particularly in developing countries.
+For example, South Africa's Vision, Strategic Direction, and Framework for Climate Policy mandates government departments to include adaptation strategies as key performance indicators and to include better early warning and DRR systems.
+The National Mission for Sustaining the Himalayan Ecosystem and the National Water Mission are designed to help protect India's water supply, while the National Mission for Sustainable

+Agriculture directly addresses a critical sector of the economy, which is highly vulnerable to CC.
 However, examining the effects of economic and climate policies on the well-being of different population groups, especially the poor and vulnerable, may not be straightforward.3

-3.4 International frameworks are converging
+4.4 International Frameworks are Converging

-The above discussion delved into initiatives for climate change adaptation and disaster risk reduction, which are connecting global with local institutional and financial frameworks.
-The implementation of the HFA and the UNFCCC are facilitating and guiding negotiations to both reduce emissions and adapt to climate change impacts.
-The 2011 HDR for Bhutan is an example of recognition at a national scale, that rising to the climate change challenge is essential for sustaining progress on human development gains.
-The focus of this report is to draw policy attention to the vulnerability of individuals, households and communities to the impacts of climate change, as directly related to their levels of human development, on several fronts.
-High levels of human poverty will determine to a large extent, the likely incidence of climate risks. xxxv
+The above discussion delved into initiatives for CCA and DRR, which are connecting global with local institutional and financial frameworks.
+The implementation of the HFA and the UNFCCC are facilitating and guiding negotiations to both reduce emissions and adapt to CC impacts.
+The 2011 HDR for Bhutan is an example of recognition at a national scale, that rising to the CC challenge is essential for sustaining progress on HD gains.
+The focus of this report is to draw policy attention to the vulnerability of individuals, households, and communities to the impacts of CC, as directly related to their levels of HD, on several fronts.
+High levels of human poverty will determine to a large extent the likely incidence of climate risks. xxxx